mikepyne/Trilobytes/README.md

  - FPS/TPS readout
  - Add Transform(s) to Sense magnetic field so that it can evolve "depth" perception
  - Add Inspect Descriptions for Senses and Effectors so that Inspector can label what the inputs and outputs represent
+ - Fixed number of "nodes" on a Swimmer, limiting the number of senses and effectors that can be attached to it?